Complete quantum-inspired framework for computational fluid dynamics: Abstract

 \section{Abstract}

-Computational fluid dynamics is both an active research field and a key tool for industrial applications.
+Computational fluid dynamics is both a thriving research field and a key tool for advanced industry applications.
 The central challenge is to simulate turbulent flows in complex geometries, a compute-power intensive task due to the large vector dimensions required by discretized meshes.
-Here, we propose a full-stack solver for incompressible fluids with memory and runtime scaling polylogarithmically in the mesh size.
+We present a full-stack method to solve for incompressible fluids with memory and runtime scaling poly-logarithmically in the mesh size.
 Our framework is based on matrix-product states, a powerful compressed representation of quantum states.
-It is complete in that it solves for flows around immersed objects of diverse geometries, with non-trivial boundary conditions, and can retrieve the solution directly from the compressed encoding, i.e. without ever passing through the expensive dense-vector representation.
-These developments provide a toolbox with potential for radically more efficient simulations of real-life fluid problems.
+It is complete in that it solves for flows around immersed objects of arbitrary geometries, with non-trivial boundary conditions, and self-consistent in that it can retrieve the solution directly from the compressed encoding, i.e. without ever passing through the expensive dense-vector representation.
+This machinery lays the foundations for a new generation of potentially radically more efficient solvers of real-life fluid problems.